 - Using identical evidence packages for every trust: Each TDP has different requirements — submitting a generic package increases denial risk

-- Choosing expedited review for every trust: While faster, expedited review leaves money on the table at trusts where individual review would yield 2-5x more
+- Choosing expedited review for every trust: While faster, expedited review leaves money on the table at trusts where individual review could yield significantly more [4]

 - Missing response deadlines: Trusts send deficiency letters requiring additional documentation within 30-60 days — missing these deadlines results in automatic denial [5]